hmc-cs111-fall2015/practice-scala/README.md

   you think the designers made that / those choice(s)?
   - What Scala features would you like to learn more about?

-## Peer-review other teams' work
+## Peer-review other people's work
-Comment on at least two other teams' work.
+You'll comment on at least two other people's work.
+Look at the [peer review table]() to see whom you should reivew.
 You should look through their solutions to each of the exercises, as well as their `scala-thoughts.md` file.
 You don't need to comment on everything, but find some interesting parts of their work to evaluate.
 Some questions you might consider / answer when